Matt-Warnock/CV/README.md

 ## Matthew Warnock

 I really like to delve into the details of why something works.
-My curiosity about technology drew me to audio/visual sales, because I would spend most of my spare time looking at reviews and technical info for fun.
+My curiosity about technology led me to be the 'go to person' on all electronic percussion matters at John Henry's and Wembley Music Centre.
+This resulted in a much more efficient exchange of information and an increase in high-end e-kit sales.
+It also drew me to audio/visual sales, because I would spend most of my spare time looking at reviews and technical info for fun.
 I am driven to understand the detail so I can be better prepared to help others.
-My analytical thinking and the values that tech communities seem to share is the reason I am looking forward to working in this industry.
+My analytical thinking and the values that tech communities share is the reason I am looking forward to working in this industry.

 ## Projects